 - 5.1 If a tenant needs to be decanted, alternative accommodation that is considered to be reasonably suitable for the household affected will be identified.
-The following factors will be taken into account when considering whether or not the alternative accommodation is reasonably suitable for the affected household: - Closeness to the place of work or education compared to the existing home; - Size of accommodation required by the tenant's current household; - Quality of accommodation offered compared to the current home; and - Any special needs and requirements of the tenant and their household. - 5.2 Tenants decanted on a temporary basis will be required to sign a legal agreement stating that they will return to their own home on completion of the repair work.
-This agreement must be signed before the move to the temporary (decant) accommodation takes place (although it is acknowledged that this may not always be possible in an emergency situation). - 5.3 If a tenant is only likely to be rehoused (decanted) temporarily for a short period of time, or if the decant is the result of an emergency situation, temporary (decant) accommodation may be offered in the form of a bed and breakfast, hotel or other reasonably suitable accommodation. - 5.4 It is acknowledged that some tenants may prefer to find their own temporary (decant) accommodation solution by staying with relatives or friends.
-In this situation, FHG will secure or store existing household contents and credit the rent account for the period the tenant is not in residence in their own home.
+The following factors will be taken into account when considering whether or not the alternative accommodation is reasonably suitable for the affected household: - Closeness to the place of work or education compared to the existing home; - Size of accommodation required by the tenant's current household; - Quality of accommodation offered compared to the current home; and - Any specific needs and requirements of the tenant and their household. - 5.2 Tenants decanted on a temporary basis will be required to sign a legal agreement stating that they will return to their own home on completion of the repair work.
+This agreement must be signed before the move to the temporary (decant) accommodation takes place (although it is acknowledged that this may not always be possible in an emergency situation). - 5.3 If a tenant is only likely to be rehoused (decanted) temporarily for a short period of time, or if the decant is the result of an emergency situation, temporary (decant) accommodation may be offered in the form of a bed and breakfast, hotel or other reasonably suitable accommodation.
+Tenant(s) should be made aware that not all temporary accommodation will allow pets. - 5.4 It is acknowledged that some tenants may prefer to find their own temporary (decant) accommodation solution by staying with relatives or friends.
+In this situation, we will secure or store existing household contents and credit the rent account for the period the tenant is not in residence in their own home.